 Among the issues commonly disputed over estates is the compensation of the executor.
 Most states allow for “fair compensation,” but Texas has a unique 5% in / 5% out rule.
 Read this informative blog post on the topic.
-If you are involved in estate administration and even perhaps a dispute over an estate under Texas law, reach out to us for a free consultation.
+If you are involved in estate administration and even perhaps a dispute over an estate under Texas law, reach out to us for a no charge initial phone consultation.
 We are located in Dallas, but serve clients all over Texas – from Houston to San Antonio, Dallas to Austin and everywhere in between.

 An estate executor or estate administrator is generally referred to as the “personal representative” of an estate.
 The Texas Estates Code provides that a personal representative is entitled to receive compensation for serving on behalf of the estate.
 Since acting as a personal representative is a challenging and time-consuming endeavor, and full of liability, it often makes sense for a personal representative to take compensation for the work he or she performs.